 Amazon executive in charge of consumer business resigns

-The Amazon executive in charge of the company’s worldwide consumer business is resigning after 23 years.
+The Amazon executive in charge of the company’s worldwide consumer business is resigning after 23 years as the e-commerce giant deals with its overabundance of warehouse space.

-Dave Clark’s last day at the Seattle-based e-commerce giant will be July 1, Amazon CEO Andy Jassy wrote Friday in a company blog post.
+Dave Clark’s last day at the Seattle-based company will be July 1, Amazon CEO Andy Jassy wrote Friday in a company blog post.
 Amazon did not name a replacement for Clark but Jassy wrote that he expects to have “an update” over the next few weeks.

 “As much as I have loved the ride, it is time for me to say goodbye to start a new journey,” Clark wrote in an email to his team that he posted on Twitter.
 “For some time, I have discussed my intent to transition out of Amazon with my family and others close to me, but I wanted to ensure the teams were set up for success.
 I feel confident that time is now.”